Everything You Need to Know About Charter Bus Rentals for Corporate Team-Building Trips (and Then Some)

 Planning a team-building trip takes an enormous amount of organization.
 If you’re feeling overwhelmed by the to-dos piling onto your list, take a deep breath and remember that your work is worth-while.

 Just how important are your planning efforts?
 Team-building exercises at company retreats can rally employees and leaders around their shared goals, uncover people’s hidden talents, and give everyone a chance to reflect on ways to improve team performance.

-We can’t plan your trip for you, but we can share what we’ve learned in more than seven years of experience in corporate transportation.
+We can’t plan your trip for you, but we can share what we’ve learned in more than seven years of experience in providing company transportation.
 In this guide, we’ll share our best tips for booking the right charter bus for your next team-building trip.

 1. Gather your trip details before you book.

 Before you call our reservation specialists to book your transportation, make sure you know the pickup and drop off dates, times, and addresses.
 You should also have an approximate number of attendees in mind, as well as what kind of amenities and accommodations your group will need.
 Using this information, your reservation specialist can recommend and book the perfect charter bus for your trip.

 Bonus tip: Compile all of your trip’s details in an online document and share it with your planning committee.
 If possible, print important documents, such as hotel confirmations and contact information, in case your access to cell phone service is limited at any time during your trip.

 Do you need a large bus or a compact minibus?
 When you call us at 855-826-6770, our reservation specialists can help you determine what size bus will best suit your group.